 For the most part, everyone in the session liked where she lived and was not willing to compromise very much to achieve all the desires she had.
 Some women live alone, others with a partner.
 There was talk of some Lesbians getting together to live and pay for the work they became unable to do as they aged.
 This raised the issue of private space vs. shared space.

 Some women lived on land in the country and had other Lesbians in their community.
 These women seemed well organized but were still anxious about declining old age.
 One of the land groups is already experimenting with adult day care.
 One question was, “How can I stay in the country?”
 The need for the city when we cannot do what we have to was clear.
 While most women are able to live their whole lives in the home of their choosing, there is still concern about being placed in a nursing home.
 The Lesbians in this session expressed an interest in OLOC’s acting as a clearinghouse for information on housing options.

-The following three videos were shown and enthusiastically received at the recent Gathering:
+The following three videos were shown and enthusiastically received at the Gathering:

-Fairness For All Families, distributed by the South Carolina Equality Coalition to fight against amending the state constitution to ban any form of legal recognition or protection for Gays, Lesbians, and their families.
-The election is this November.
+Fairness For All Families, distributed by the South Carolina Equality Coalition to fight against amending the state constitution to ban any form of legal recognition or protection for gays, Lesbians, and their families.
+The election was that November.

 The Dyke March, filmed by Cathy Cade of the march held in San Francisco the night before the giant, annual Gay Pride March.
 Multicultural and multiracial, it makes you want to attend the next one.